picodata/picodata/docs/tutorial/create_plugin.md

 CREATE TABLE "weather" (
     id UUID NOT NULL,
-    latitude NUMBER NOT NULL,
+    latitude INTEGER NOT NULL,
-    longitude NUMBER NOT NULL,
+    longitude INTEGER NOT NULL,
-    temperature NUMBER NOT NULL,
+    temperature INTEGER NOT NULL,
     PRIMARY KEY (id)
 )
 USING memtx